 Saman S. Wilcox is an Associate Attorney at Hebert Law Offices, where she focuses her practice exclusively in family law matters and represents clients in in divorce, custody, child support, alimony, modification, paternity and contempt cases.
 Attorney Wilcox has experience in dealing with high conflict matters that involve allegations of physical and sexual abuse, allegations of parental alienation and allegations of alcohol and substance abuse.
 Attorney Wilcox additionally defends and obtains 209A Restraining Orders, 258E Anti-Harassment Orders and litigates a range of criminal and appellate matters in addition to her practice of family law.

+In 2015, Attorney Wilcox earned her Juris Doctorate degree from the University of Massachusetts School of Law and she earned her Bachelor of Arts degree in Political Science and Legal Studies from the University of Massachusetts in Amherst, Massachusetts.
 Attorney Wilcox served as a Judicial Law Clerk in Salem District Court and Worcester District Court during her law school career.
 In law school, she served as a Staff Editor to the UMASS Law Review and as a representative of the Student Bar Association.

 Attorney Wilcox strives to ensure that her clients are met with compassion, understanding, and fierce advocacy.
 She is also able to serve clients who primarily speak Urdu and Hindi.

-Attorney Wilcox is an active member of the community and sits on the board of the Worcester Youth Center.
+Attorney Wilcox is an active member of the community and previously sat on the board of the Worcester Youth Center.
 In 2018-2019, she served as a Mentor for the Massachusetts Bar Association Tiered Community Mentoring Program in Worcester.
 She is also a member of the Massachusetts Bar Association and the Worcester Bar Association.
 She is admitted to practice in the Commonwealth of Massachusetts.